Skip to main content

 Frequently Asked Questions

-When did iRobot file for chapter 11 bankruptcy, and was it prepackaged?
-Yes. iRobot filed a prepackaged chapter 11 plan on December 14, 2025, with voting completed before the petition date.
-Picea HK, as the sole impaired creditor entitled to vote, accepted the plan prepetition.
+When did iRobot file for chapter 11, and was it prepackaged?
+Yes. iRobot filed a prepackaged chapter 11 plan on December 14, 2025, with plan votes solicited before the petition date.

-Who will own iRobot after Chapter 11?
-Shenzhen Picea Robotics (3irobotix) will own 100% of reorganized iRobot.
-Picea is converting approximately $254 million in secured and unsecured claims into equity, making the Chinese manufacturer the sole owner.
+Who owns iRobot after chapter 11?
+Shenzhen Picea Robotics will own 100% of the reorganized company after converting first lien and supply agreement claims into equity.

 Are general unsecured creditors impaired?
-No. General unsecured creditors will be paid in full or remain unimpaired under the plan.
+No. General unsecured creditors are unimpaired and paid in full under the plan.

 What happens to existing iRobot equity?
-All existing equity interests will be cancelled without distribution.
-Shareholders will receive 0% recovery, and iRobot will be delisted from NASDAQ.
+Existing equity interests were cancelled with no recovery, and the stock was delisted from Nasdaq.

 For comprehensive analysis of consumer products and retail bankruptcies, visit the ElevenFlo bankruptcy blog.